 Does it affect me?

-If you have a Twitter account we recommend you change your password on that account, and on all accounts where you’ve used the same password.
-You can change your Twitter password anytime by going to the password settings page.
+If you have an account we recommend you also change your password on that account.
+On all accounts where you’ve used the same password.
+You can change your password anytime by going to the password settings page.

 How do I stay safe?

-There are a few simple steps you can take to help keep your account safe:
+There are a few simple steps you can take to help keep your account safe for example:

 - Change your password on Twitter and on any other accounts where you may have used the same password.